1

 - Relationships — How entities connect to each other

 Don't worry about database schemas or field types.
 Keep it minimal.
-The implementation agent will extend the model with additional details as needed.
+The implementation agent will extend the data shape with additional details as needed.

 4